1st January 1968

 KEEF HARTLEY & HIS BAND/Justin’s Timepiece

-Regarding the support band, Justin’s Timepiece were from Taunton and were responsible for at least one single entitled “Lonely Man”, released on the wilfully obscure Reverberation label just one month before their appearance in Bridgwater.
+Regarding the support band, this was a rare appearance in Bridgwater for the Taunton-based Justin’s Timepiece and it occurred just one month after the release of the aforementioned “Lonely Man” (which , despite having signed a 3 year contract with Reverberation Records, turned out to be their one and only single).
 Apparently two members of this band went on to form the group Marsupilami (named after a Belgian comic character), a band who toured with Deep Purple in 1969 and released two albums on the Transatlantic label in 1970 and 1971 respectively.
+More about them later…..

 4th October 1968